 Did you watch the movie "American Blackout"?
 I did!
 Was it ever an eye-opener!
 Yes, it's just a movie (though portrayed as "reality" rather than Hollywood-ized), but we are all aware of times when the power has been out for an extended period of time.

-Remember Katrina?
+Remember Harvey?
+Irma?
+Maria?
+(2017) Katrina?
 Sandy?
 The big blackout along the East Coast extending into Canada several years ago?
 Extreme weather-caused outage in the Midwest (for two weeks!) in 2008.

-Whether the power is out because of a cyber attack, an EMP, or a huge winter storm, your way of living will be completely altered.
+Whether the power is out because of a cyber attack, an EMP, or a huge weather event, your way of living will be completely altered.
 It will be almost totally about survival.

 An unknown group – well coordinated, well armed, and well informed – launched a major attack on the power grid.